 An efficient system of interlibrary loans allows students to draw upon even more works, if needed, from research libraries all over the country.
 Computer workstations in the library and elsewhere on campus allow students ample opportunity to research topics on-line.

-For more information, contact Ms. Maggie Eichler, Department Secretary.
+For more information, contact Marty Devlin, Department Secretary.